xmusphlkg/CNIDS/Report/information/Meningococcal meningitis.md

-Meningococcal meningitis is a serious infection of the membranes (meninges) surrounding the brain and spinal cord, caused by the bacterium Neisseria meningitidis, also known as the meningococcus.
-It can lead to significant morbidity and mortality if not promptly treated.
-Below is a comprehensive overview of its epidemiology:
+Meningococcal meningitis is an acute bacterial infection of the membranes covering the brain and spinal cord, known as the meninges.
+It is most commonly caused by the bacterium Neisseria meningitidis.
+The disease is a serious public health concern due to its potential to cause widespread epidemics with high mortality and morbidity rates.

-**Global Prevalence and Historical Context** Meningococcal meningitis has a worldwide distribution with significant geographical variations in prevalence and serogroup distribution.
-Globally, an estimated 1.2 million cases of invasive meningococcal disease occur each year, leading to approximately 135,000 deaths.
+**Historical Context and Discovery:**

-The disease was first described in detail in the 1800s, with the causative organism, Neisseria meningitidis, being isolated by Anton Weichselbaum in 1887.
-The introduction of cerebrospinal fluid examination by Quincke allowed for clarification of the differences between viral and bacterial meningitis.
+The first documented outbreak of meningococcal disease was in Geneva in 1805.
+The causative organism, Neisseria meningitidis, was first isolated in 1887 by Austrian bacteriologist Anton Weichselbaum.
+Over the centuries, the disease has led to several pandemics and numerous epidemics across the globe.

-**Transmission Routes**
-Neisseria meningitidis is transmitted from person-to-person through respiratory and throat secretions (coughing, kissing, and sneezing).
-It is not as readily contagious as other respiratory pathogens like the common cold virus; close or prolonged contact typically is required for transmission.

-**Affected Populations and Key Statistics**
+**Global Prevalence:**
-The highest burden of disease is in the sub-Saharan African region known as the "meningitis belt," which stretches from Senegal in the west to Ethiopia in the east.
-This region is prone to large and recurrent epidemics, particularly of serogroup A Neisseria meningitidis, although with the introduction of the MenAfriVac (meningococcal A conjugate vaccine) in 2010, the incidence in this region has decreased greatly.
+Meningococcal meningitis is found worldwide, but the highest burden of the disease is in the "meningitis belt," an area in sub-Saharan Africa that stretches from Senegal in the west to Ethiopia in the east.
+Although epidemics in this region used to be frequent and devastating, the introduction of the MenAfriVac vaccine in 2010 has dramatically reduced the number of cases.

-Children under five years old, adolescents, and young adults have a higher incidence of meningococcal meningitis compared to other age groups, but people of all ages can be affected.
-During outbreaks, especially in the meningitis belt, individuals of all ages can be at risk.
+Outside of the meningitis belt, sporadic cases, clusters, and limited outbreaks occur globally.
+The incidence rate of meningococcal disease varies widely from less than 1 case per 100,000 people per year in North America and Europe to 10–1000 times higher during outbreaks in parts of Africa.

+**Transmission Routes:**
+Meningococcal meningitis is transmitted through respiratory droplets from coughing or sneezing and direct contact with an infected person, including kissing, sharing utensils, or other close contacts.
+Neisseria meningitidis is found in the nasopharynx and is commonly carried without causing illness.
+Only a small percentage of carriers develop meningococcal meningitis.

+**Affected Populations:**
+All age groups can be affected, but the highest rates of meningococcal disease occur in children under five years old, with a second peak in incidence among teenagers and young adults.
+People with certain medical conditions (e.g., asplenia or complement component deficiencies), those living in communal settings (e.g., dormitories, military barracks), and travellers to endemic areas are also at increased risk.

+**Key Statistics:**
+- Approximately 1.2 million cases of meningococcal disease are estimated to occur worldwide every year.
+- The case-fatality rate of meningococcal meningitis can be as high as 10%, even with appropriate treatment.
+- Among those who survive, up to 20% suffer from serious sequelae, including hearing loss, neurologic disability, or limb loss.

-**Major Risk Factors**
+**Major Risk Factors:**
-The following factors contribute to increased risks of transmission:
-- Age: Infants, teenagers, and young adults have the highest rates of meningococcal disease.
-- Crowded living conditions: Military barracks, boarding schools, and college dormitories see higher transmission rates.
-- Compromised immunity: Individuals with certain medical conditions (e.g., asplenia) or immune system deficiencies are at greater risk.
-- Travel and pilgrimage: Mass gatherings, particularly in regions with high endemic or epidemic levels, can increase risk.
-- Genetic susceptibility: Certain genetic factors can predispose individuals to the disease.
+- Close contact with a person who is sick or carries the bacteria.
+- Living in crowded conditions.
+- Environmental factors such as dryness and dust storms (factors in the meningitis belt).
+- Immunocompromised states or certain genetic factors.
+- Lack of access to vaccination.

-**Impact on Different Regions and Populations**
+**Impact on Different Regions and Populations:**
-While meningococcal meningitis is a threat worldwide, the type and severity of the disease can vary by region:
-- In the meningitis belt of Africa, outbreaks typically occur in the dry season and can have a dramatic impact, causing thousands of cases in a short period.
-- In industrialized countries, cases tend to be sporadic or in small clusters and are usually caused by serogroups B and C, and more recently, serogroup Y and W135.

-The introduction of effective meningococcal vaccines has significantly influenced the epidemiology of this disease.
-Since the serogroup A conjugate vaccine was introduced in Africa, cases and outbreaks caused by this serogroup have fallen dramatically.
-Quadrivalent conjugate vaccines (covering A, C, W135, and Y) and serogroup B vaccines have been introduced in various countries, leading to a decreased incidence of the disease.

-However, despite advances in vaccination, meningococcal meningitis continues to affect vulnerable populations, and even with antibiotic treatment, the mortality rate remains around 10%, with higher rates among those presenting with severe disease.
-Survivors can suffer from long-term neurological damage, hearing loss, or other disabilities.

-*Meningococcal Disease Surveillance and Outbreak Response* Epidemiological surveillance is crucial for informing vaccination strategies and initiating rapid emergency responses to outbreaks.
-Real-time surveillance helps in tracking epidemic patterns, detecting changes in the circulating serogroups, and implementing appropriate public health measures such as chemoprophylaxis for close contacts and targeted vaccination campaigns.

-In summary, meningococcal meningitis remains a major public health challenge, particularly in areas with limited access to vaccination and healthcare services.
-Public health efforts focus on improving surveillance, understanding the patterns of disease, vaccinating at-risk populations, and developing an effective response infrastructure to manage and contain outbreaks.
+- In Africa, particularly within the meningitis belt, the disease has historically had a profound social impact due to high rates of illness and death.
+- In developed countries, incidence rates are lower, but outbreaks still occur, often in closed communities or among specific age groups.
+- Variations in prevalence are often related to the serogroup of the bacteria; for example, serogroup A was predominant in the African meningitis belt, while B, C, Y, W, and X serogroups are more common in other parts of the world.

+Vaccination against meningococcal meningitis has dramatically changed the landscape of the disease.
+Several meningococcal vaccines are available and target different serogroups.
+Vaccination strategies vary by region and are based on the predominant serogroup and local epidemiology.

+The incidence and distribution of meningococcal meningitis continue to evolve, influenced by factors such as vaccination coverage, natural immunity within populations, and changes in the circulating strains.
+Ongoing surveillance, vaccination programs, and educational campaigns are key strategies in the management and control of meningococcal disease globally.